 A year later in October, the Mercure de France of October stated:

 “Many fans are of a very considerable price and excessively large, so that some little folks are not quite twice the height of their fans, a circumstance which ought to fill with a due sense of respect the light and playful cavaliers.”

-Fans were also often viewed as a vital necessity to indicate good breeding in the eighteenth century, which is demonstrated by what one twenty-first historian wrote:
+Eighteenth century fans were also often viewed as a vital necessity to indicate good breeding by those who carried them and this idea is demonstrated by what one twenty-first historian wrote: